Beware of entrapment if you are disabled by environmental illness (MCS or EHS)

 If you are applying for disability benefits, or already have them, you should be aware that the agency may try to “prove” you are not disabled through spying and entrapment.

-Keywords: disability, entrapment, detective, spying, environmental illness, multiple chemical sensitivity, MCS, electromagnetic hypersensitivity, EMR syndrome, stories
+Keywords: disability, entrapment, detective, spying, harassment, environmental illness, multiple chemical sensitivity, MCS, electromagnetic hypersensitivity, EMR syndrome, stories

-It seems to be rare, but there have been cases where disability agencies have hired detectives to spy on people with disabilities, including those with environmental illness.
+There have been several cases where disability agencies have hired detectives to spy on people with disabilities, including those with environmental illness.

 It has also happened that neighbors have contacted agencies to report that a disabled person appeared to be a fraud.